flageval-baai/FlagEval/mCLIPEval/README.md

-# CLIPEval
+# mCLIPEval

-The goal of this repo is to provide a generic evaluation toolkit for CLIP (Contrastive Language–Image Pre-training) or CLIP-like models, including multilingual benchmarks, various model setups and visualization of evaluation results.
+The goal of this repo is to provide a generic evaluation toolkit for vision-language models (such as CLIP, Contrastive Language–Image Pre-training), including multilingual benchmarks, various model setups and visualization of evaluation results.

 Below we show the visualization results of different CLIP models, evaluated on different datasets.